- dr. Maria Suarez Diez (WUR)

 In this course, we will first give a brief overview of molecular biology, the advent of high-throughput measurement techniques and large databases containing biological knowledge, and the importance of networks to model all this.
 We will highlight a number of peculiar features of biological networks.
 Next, a number of basic network models (linear, Boolean, Bayesian) will be discussed, as well as methods of inferring these from observed measurement data.
 A number of alternative network models more suited for high-level simulation of cellular behaviour will also be introduced.
 Building on the network inference methods, a number of ways of integrating various data sources and databases to refine biological networks will be discussed, with specific attention to the use of sequence information to refine interaction and transcription regulation networks.
 Finally, we will give some examples of algorithms exploiting the networks found to learn about biology, specifically for inspecting protein interaction networks.

-Information about the previous edition of this course can be found here:
+Information about previous editions can be found on the course archive page.